 - Abstract containing a brief overview (approximately one page) of the proposed research including goals and methods

-- Introduction which identifies the subject of the proposal and the need for the research
+- Introduction that identifies the subject of the proposal and the need for the research

-- Statement of work which outlines the precise goals and methodologies
+- Statement of work that outlines the precise goals and methodologies

 - Budget estimates for each category of cost and supporting detail